 “Brain disease?” you ask with an incredulous tone.
 “Dryer sheets cause brain disease?”

+Yes.
 Dryer sheets CAN cause brain disease.

 Dryer sheets and some of the liquid fabric softeners contain several things that can have a direct effect on your nervous system.
-Here are some of the most common according to The Brain Wash:
+Here are some of the most common, according to The Brain Wash:

-1. Alpha-Terpineol causes central nervous system disorders.
+- Alpha-Terpineol: Causes central nervous system disorders.
 Can also cause loss of muscular coordination, central nervous system depression, and headache.

 - Camphor: Central nervous system stimulant, causes dizziness, confusion, nausea, twitching muscles, and convulsions.

-7. Pentane causes headaches, nausea, vomiting, dizziness, drowsiness, and loss of consciousness.
+- Pentane: Causes headaches, nausea, vomiting, dizziness, drowsiness, and loss of consciousness.
 Repeated inhalation of vapors causes central nervous system depression.

-So what can you use instead?
-We recommend a set of six wool balls, typically with an essential oil blend called Purify (doTerra).
+So, what can you use instead?
+We recommend a set of six wool balls, typically with an essential oil blend added.
 This helps soften the clothes and won’t leave you with carcinogens rubbing against your body all day.
 And hopefully you won’t go to work with a sock stuck to your back.